Rabiosa (song): Background and composition

-"Rabiosa" was written by American rapper Armando Pérez, better known by his stage name Pitbull, Dominican rapper Edward Bello, and Shakira, for the singer's ninth studio album Sale el Sol (2010).
+"Rabiosa" was written by artists Armando Pérez, better known by his stage name Pitbull, Edward Bello, and Shakira, for the singer's ninth studio album Sale el Sol (2010).
 The album marked the first time she worked with Bello, who is better known by his stage name El Cata, and their collaboration started after Shakira expressed her desire to experiment with merengue music, saying "I grew up listening to merengue— that was a big part of my life, and I was missing it".
 Merengue is a type of music and dance originating in the Dominican Republic, and after being referred to Bello by Pitbull, Shakira travelled to the country and began recording sessions with him in his "tiny" studio in Santo Domingo.
 Bello talked about his collaboration with Shakira, saying "If I was thinking that this little studio was going to be in the world’s vision at this time, I wouldn't believe it".

 Two versions of the song are present on the album; the English-language version features verses from Pitbull, while the Spanish-language version features El Cata.
 "Rabiosa" was chosen to be the third single from the album by Epic Records, and Shakira's official website revealed the artwork for the single on 18 April 2011, the day it was sent to radio stations.
 Both versions were released for digital download on 8 April 2011.
 Worldwide, the English version was released as a CD single on 27 May 2011.

 Primarily an uptempo latin pop track, "Rabiosa" additionally borrows influences from merengue and dance music.
 In the song, Shakira and Pitbull/El Cata trade verses regarding each other's sex appeal.
 English and Spanish words are mixed together in various lines, such as when Shakira sings "Oye papi, if you like it mocha / Come get a little closer and bite me en la boca".
 Jennifer Schaffer from The Stanford Daily described Shakira and Pitbull's vocals as "sultry" and "raspy," respectively.